Myth: Running an air conditioning system is expensive no matter what type of unit

 Truth: New and modern air conditioning systems no longer cost excessive amounts of money to buy and run in your home.
 With new inverter technology, our internal water cooled air conditioning system is rated AAA for energy efficiency.

-Upon estimation it costs between 14p-30p per hour to run a water-cooled air conditioning system, depending on the sizes of the rooms you wish to cool, the outdoor temperature and a few more factors.
+Upon estimation the electricity costs are between 14p-30p per hour to run a water-cooled air conditioning system, depending on the sizes of the rooms you wish to cool, the outdoor temperature and a few more factors.

 So you can rest assured that your air conditioning system won’t cost you a fortune.